Canop/broot/website/docs/verbs.md

 !!!
 Note
 	The help screen lists the whole set of available verbs, including the ones coming from the configuration.

+## Tab completion

+When you type a verb, a few letters are often enough because broot just want enough of them to be sure there's no confusion.
+But sometimes there are a lot of verbs with the same start (especially if you add them liberally in the config file).
+You might want to have broot complete or propose the few possible completions.
+The <kbd>tab</kbd> key can be used for this purpose.

+Tab completion is probably more useful even with paths you provide to verbs.
+It works intuitively.

+Note: there's another solution to gain time when typing a path, especially when you're not sure of it: hitting <kbd>ctrl</kbd><kbd>p</kbd> will open a new panel in which you can navigate until you have your selection that you validate with another hit on <kbd>ctrl</kbd><kbd>p</kbd> (see [panels](panels.md)).

 ## Builtins & external commands, leaving or not

 There are two types of verbs, differing by their *execution* pattern (which will be covered in more details in the [configuration page](configuration.md#verbs)):